oasc/accessing-data-mim-0/data-access-minimum-interoperability-mechanisms/capabilities-and-requirements.md

 ## C.2 API Interface and Behavior

-APIs provided for data access should be well-structured, documented, and adhere to best practices for interface design and behavior, enabling consistent, predictable, and interoperable integration across systems.
+APIs provided for accessing data should be well-structured, documented, and adhere to best practices for interface design and behavior, enabling consistent, predictable, and interoperable integration across systems.

 ### Minimal interoperability: